Research projects

 Welfare of farmed ducks

-We are working with the University of Cambridge, duck producers and retailers to achieve a significant improvement to the welfare of farmed ducks through the provision of water facilities that allow the expression of key water-related behaviours.
-This project is funded by The Tubney Charitable Trust.
+We've been working with the University of Cambridge, duck producers and retailers to achieve a significant improvement to the welfare of farmed ducks through the provision of water facilities that allow the expression of key water-related behaviours.
+The results of this research will be reviewed, with a view to strengthening, where relevant, the RSPCA welfare standards for domestic/common ducks.
+This project was funded by The Tubney Charitable Trust.

 Range research for laying hens

 The number of birds using the range area in free-range egg production systems can sometimes be variable.
-We commissioned the University of Bristol to carry out a three-year study, aiming to find practical ways to encourage and increase the hens' use of range, which can improve bone strength and possibly reduce the risk of feather pecking.
+We commissioned the University of Bristol to carry out a study to find practical ways to encourage and increase the hens' use of range, which in turn can improve bone strength and help to reduce the risk of feather pecking.
+Findings included the importance of vegetation cover close to the hen house, shelter from wind and access to the range from a young age.
 The results will help to further develop the RSPCA welfare standards for laying hens and provide more guidance to producers.

 Beak trimming of laying hens

-We continue to work hard to reach a point where the need to beak trim, to avoid the potential welfare implications of feather pecking and cannibalism, is avoided.
+We continue to work hard to reach a point where the need to beak trim hens, to avoid the potential welfare implications of feather pecking and cannibalism, is avoided.
 To help evaluate welfare during beak trimming, we commissioned some research in partnership with the British Egg Industry Council.
 The research, carried out by the Scottish Agricultural College, concluded that a new infrared method of beak trimming appears to be preferable in welfare terms when compared with conventional methods.
 Advantages included reduced handling, reliability of the infrared treatment and the fact it is non-invasive.
+This method of beak trimming hens is now the only legally permitted method in the UK.

 Alternatives to the farrowing crate for sows ('PigSAFE')